 Did you know kids can be at risk for heart disease?
 It’s true.
 One in three kids has borderline or high cholesterol.
 While extra weight or obesity raises the risk, even healthy-weight kids are at risk if they have unhealthy habits.

 The good news: You can help protect your child’s heart health.

 Fiber is key to a heart-healthy diet because it helps lower the risk of heart disease and high blood pressure.
 Veggies, fruits, whole-wheat bread, brown rice, oatmeal, beans and nuts are packed with this heart-healthy nutrient, so dig in!

 Physical activity is important for heart health.
 It is also a mood booster and helps your child sleep better!
 Being active as a family is fun and helps you model healthy habits for your children.

-Sugary beverages like soda, sweet tea and fruit drinks are linked to higher rates of heart disease.
-Tips for a heart-healthy diet: Swap sweetened drinks for water or plain, low-fat (1%) or fat-free (skim) milk.
+The American Heart Association recommends limiting added sugar consumption for children ages 2 to 19 to 6 teaspoons per day.
+Sugary beverages, such as soda, sweet tea and fruit drinks, make up nearly half of the added sugar children consume and are linked to higher rates of heart disease.
+Tips for a heart-healthy diet: Swap sweetened drinks for water or plain, low-fat (1 percent) or fat-free (skim) milk.